parmes/parmes/solfec-1.0/user/solvers.rst

     accordingly expand the parameter list of the callback routine)

   * callback -- failure callback function of form: **value = callback (obj, data)**, where for the returned value equal zero Solfec-1.0 run is stopped.
-See also: :ref:`REGISTER_CALLBACK <solfec-command-REGISTER_CALLBACK>`.
+See also: :ref:`REGISTER_CALLBACK <solfec-1.0-command-REGISTER_CALLBACK>`.

 Some parameters can also be accessed as members of a GAUSS_SEIDEL_SOLVER object, cf. :numref:`gauss-seidel-params`.